 Massive rescue programs have prevented business failures and unemployment on the scale of the Great Depression, even though last year’s economic contraction was nearly as bad.
 The European Union agreed a €750 billion recovery fund, financed, for the first time, by EU-issued bonds.
 The money comes on top of national efforts.
-The United States Congress passed a $2.2 trillion stimulus, worth 10 percent of GDP, in March and added another $484 billion in April.
+The United States Congress passed a $2.2 trillion stimulus, worth 10 percent of GDP, in March and added $484 billion in April.
 An additional $900 billion in relief was included in this year’s budget.

 Joe Biden, the incoming American president, wants to spend $2 trillion more over the next four years to transition the United States to a greener economy and create a public health insurance program.
 Corporate tax would go up from 21 to 28 percent.